 Disneyland Hidden Gem #1: Find Extra Fun in in Fantasyland

-In Fantasyland, be sure to pause in front of Snow White’s Scary Adventures and look up at the window.
-Every so often, the Evil Queen peeks out at you.
-Then, once you are about to enter the building when in line for the ride, be sure to touch the apple.
-You’ll be in for a surprise if you do!
+In Fantasyland, be sure to pause in front of Snow White’s Enchanted Wish and look up at the window.
+Every so often, the Evil Queen opens the curtains and peeks out at you.

 Peter Pan is so playful and will never grow up.
 He and Captain Hook are usually on the move and sometimes gather guests for play time and group photos near the raised area on the right as you approach “it’s a small world.”
 Sometimes they’ll get guests to act out Disney movies or engage in some games.
 They might collect lost boys and girls of all ages as they wait for an upcoming parade or just another random time.
 They are so unpredictable!
 But if you catch them (or they catch you) you’ll be in for a treat.